JianiX/cs50-learning-log/week0/README.md

 - First time building something visual
 - Understanding loops and events was fun and intuitive
 - Noticed how computational thinking applies to recruiting workflows too
+- Added Scratch project idea notes today and started thinking about how loops/events can map to real technical workflows.

 ### Files
 (Will upload screenshots of my Scratch project soon)